 To skip an activity and force the workflow to transition to the next activity, select the activity and select the Skip button.
-In the Skip page, enter the result value to assign to the activity if required, and select the Apply button.
-You can also select the Cancel button to return to the previous page without skipping the activity.
+In the Skip page, enter the result value to assign to the activity if required.

 Note: You cannot skip a suspended process activity.
 You must resume the process before you can skip it.